Uttar Pradesh: The Heartland of India

 (ii) Yamuna River

-- Main tributary of Ganga
+- Main tributary of the Ganga

 - Flows through Agra, Mathura, Prayagraj